A New Challenge (4)

 So I am clearly attached to in-house heating (otherwise I have no problem with the lack of it) and in winter I turn it on habitually.
 The fact that this is now not possible creates stress, because in my brains perception it’s necessary to be able to turn a button after which the indoor temperature rises to a comfortable height.
 Since that this is not possible, the stress response is triggered due to the alleged threat of cold.
 But with the energy released from that stress reaction, there is little to fight, flee or please,[2] yet it doesn't get any less cold.
 That again causes frustration with another stress reaction and highly undesirable physical symptoms, so much so that I am soon inclined to seek salvation in distracting behaviours.

 As much as we don’t like to acknowledge, but we are masters of convincing ourselves that distracting behaviours actually bring us peace after our buttons have been pushed.
 Let's cite a few well-known examples and investigate whether that is accurate: Alcohol.
 Smoking.
 Food.
 Working.
 Social media.
 Sex and pornography.
 Gambling.
-Shoping.
+Shopping.
 Drugs.
 Charity.
 Exercise.[3]
-As far as I know, the average physiological state in all these examples is one of excitement, the exact opposite of peace.
+As far as I know, the average physiological state in all these examples is one of excitement, the exact opposite of tranquility.
 Yet it is often claimed that they bring us relaxation.
 How does that conviction arise?

 With a developed body awareness, physical excitement can be perceived just fine, like for example a rapid heartbeat or high, rapid breathing movements.
 If body awareness is hardly present or not at all, then we’re usually ruled by our ego, which tends to mistake its own fantasies, ideas and convictions for truth.
-Moreover it can block our physical sensations by thoughts such as: "I feel bad but a drink always helps.
+Moreover, it can block our physical sensations by thoughts such as: “I feel bad but a drink always helps.
 Two’s even better.”

 No wonder that I never calmed down from my particular distraction behaviours.
 It also made sense that I was unaware of this for a long time.
 I largely lived in the participation mystique, which means as much as “I know what I'm doing, but have no idea why I'm doing it.”
 But as explanatory beings in the West, we delude ourselves into believing that distracting behaviours reduce our stress.
 In doing so, we have converted potentially harmful behaviour into a supposed positive experience.
 If I am feeling down in de dumps and a few drinks, cigarettes or new clothes seem to provide relaxation and relief, there is a good chance that I will reach for them again if I am again down in the dumps.
 Return to those ‘stress relieving’ behaviours long enough and they’ll become habitual, where they once again enter the participation mystique realm.
-In addition, those behaviours have then acquired the same status as breathing, sleeping and going to the toilet, only they have never developed as a distraction for stress or uncomfortable situations.[4]
+In addition, those behaviours have then acquired the same status as breathing, sleeping and going to the toilet, only they have never been developed as a distraction for stress or uncomfortable feelings.[4]
 [5]

 So every time we are triggered into a stress response, we automatically resort to the easiest and most obvious distracting behaviour.
 This brings us to one of the most stubborn contemporary collective beliefs: “As soon as I step out of this situation, everything will get better."
 Whether it's a bad marriage, an anti-relaxed workplace, a rotten neighbourhood, a wet climate, or a rigid church, when we step out of it the sun will start to shine.
 Only to find out after a while that the new situation is just as bad, anti-relaxed, rotten, wet or rigid as the one left behind.